 The Seamaster Diver’s powered by OMEGA’s co-axial calibre 2500.
 It’s a remarkable technical achievement that helps make the OMEGA Diver as accurate and reliable as the Rolex Submariner.

 We could go back-and-forth about the watches’ relative dive ratings, resistance to magnetic interference and other technical data.
 We could dwell on the Rolex’s superior resale value.
 The bottom line: the OMEGA Diver looks and feels and is as wonderful a timepiece as the Rolex Submariner, for nearly $3k less.

 The two watches above are dive watches that kinda look like a Rolex Submariner, but aren’t.
 There’s a metric ton of rock solid, inexpensive quartz watches that riff on the Sub’s style (e.g. the Seiko 5 beloved by many).
 But the Tudor and Omega are the best examples of water resistant automatic timepieces with the Sub look that compete in terms of class and quality.

 So here’s the wild card.
 Screw that old fat guy Rolex thing.
 Treat yourself to an honest-to-God-divers-wear-this-not-to-die-underwater Garmin Descent Mk1.
 This sucker tells the time and does everything except warn you of approaching sharks.

 You might be thinking hang on, I don’t even dive!
 The Garmin Descent Mk1’s preloaded “activity profiles” include swimming, running, biking, hiking, skiing, rowing, paddle boarding, golf and curling (jk).
-It’s a big old thing (40.4mm display), but the MK1 look like a watch and wears surprisingly small.
+It’s a big old thing (51mm with a 40.4mm display), but the MK1 look like a watch and wears surprisingly small.
 The price is about the same as the sales tax on a new Rolex Submariner.
 Go figure.